thuduyen07/Java_Training/README.md

 # Java_Training
-This is Java Training repo using for learning Java on [Java Tutorial](https://www.javatpoint.com/java-tutorial)
+This is Java Training repo used for learning Java on [Java Tutorial](https://www.javatpoint.com/java-tutorial)